fraktalio/fmodel-ts/README.md

 `State stored aggregate` is using/delegating a `Decider` to handle commands and produce new state.
 It belongs to the Application layer.
 In order to handle the command, aggregate needs to fetch the current state via `StateRepository.fetchState` function first, and then delegate the command to the decider which can produce new state as a result.
-New state is then stored via `StateRepository.save` suspending function.
+New state is then stored via `StateRepository.save` function.

 ![state storedaggregate](https://github.com/fraktalio/fmodel-ts/raw/main/.assets/ss-aggregate.png)